nbngoc87/quant_rm/README.md

 # quant_rm
-A course on Quantitative Research Methods developed for Master students in School for Interdisciplinary Studies
+A course on Research Methods developed for graduate students in Climate change and Sustainabile science